 The boiling process gelatinizes the starches in the crust, setting them in place while also activating the yeast and air inside the dough to encourage the bagels to expand.
 The gelatinized crust will also prevent the bagels from expanding too much in the oven.

 Think of it like "bagel botox."
 Boiling is what gives homemade bagels their smooth, shiny, taut bagel crust.
-The boiled bagels will have a slight texture to them, but will completely smooth out in the oven.
-So if you're feeling like your bagels look funky after shaping them, don't worry... bagel botox is here to save the day.
+The boiled bagels will have a slight texture to them, but will smooth out in the oven.

 Right before boiling, stretch the bagels one more time.
-This will prevent the bagel holes from shrinking closed as they bake!
+This will help keep the bagel holes from open as they bake!

-To get your toppings to stick to the bagels while they bake, make an egg wash by whisking together 1 egg + 1 teaspoon of water.
+To get your toppings to stick to the bagels while they bake, vigorously whisk an egg to make an egg wash.

 Bake immediately or sprinkle with any toppings you like.
 Even if you aren't going to use a topping, I still recommend using an egg wash to get the beautiful shiny crust.